jundalisay/superb/content/en/maharlika/writers/rizal/dentro/part-3b.md

 ---
 heading: Part 3b
+title: The Qualities of a Filipino
+description: The Filipino is considered a capable citizen when his contribution and his blood are asked to defend the homeland, why should he be denied that capacity when it comes to granting him a right?
-title: Filipinas Dentro De Cien Años
+# title: Filipinas Dentro De Cien Años
-description: Las Filipinas, si han de continuar bajo el dominio de España, tienen por fuerza que tranformarse en sentido político, por exigirlo así la marcha de su historia y las necesidades de sus habitantes
+# description: Las Filipinas, si han de continuar bajo el dominio de España, tienen por fuerza que tranformarse en sentido político, por exigirlo así la marcha de su historia y las necesidades de sus habitantes
 date: 2022-02-10
 image: /covers/dentro.jpg
 # image: https://qph.fs.quoracdn.net/main-qimg-a53c2a32fd3cf1accd44a91a0ae1a149-mzj